History of the Amiga "Kickstart" ROM

 Cloanto's Amiga Forever

 If you are reading this page, you are probably interested in the best possible way to easily run thousands of Amiga games, which are now available from legal download sites.
 In this case, one would have to mention the Amiga Forever package from Cloanto, which not only tightly integrates with (Win)UAE, (Win)Fellow and AROS, but also includes games, demoscene productions, a search-engine and database, auto-updates, and a lot more.
 While you might be able to find the individual files online, configuring the emulation is not a simple task, and Amiga Forever makes running a game (or an original Amiga system configuration) as simple as a mouse click, while also helping you find and run more games, and keep the various emulation components up to date.
+Sophisticated title authoring features are included for power users, which make it possible to describe and configure Amiga content in a durable way.

 Downloading Amiga "Kickstart ROMs"